jck-18/gitlab-enagament/README.md

 This project implements a Retrieval-Augmented Generation (RAG) system for GitLab documentation using Together AI's API.
 It processes markdown files from the knowledgebase directory, creates embeddings, and retrieves relevant information to answer user queries.

-I EDITED THE FILE STRUCTURE AT THE LAST MINUITE AND HENCE A LOT OF FILES WERE NOT RUNNING DURING THE VIDEO PRESENTATION
+I EDITED THE FILE STRUCTURE AT THE LAST MINUITE AND HENCE A LOT OF FILES WERE NOT RUNNING DURING THE VIDEO PRESENTATION, TILL BEFORE THE ORGANIZE DIRECTORY STRUCTURE COMMIT ALL THE FIELS WERE PROPERLY GIVING OUTPUTS

 ## Features